IneshReddy249/Medical_RAG_Agent/README.md

 🧩 Key Features

-✅ Parse and embed medical PDFs with LlamaParse + BGE embeddings ✅ Store document vectors in ChromaDB (persistent local DB) ✅ Retrieve and rerank relevant context using Llama-Rank-v1 ✅ Generate fact-grounded answers using Meta-Llama-3.1-70B-Instruct-Turbo ✅ Deploy through FastAPI, with endpoints for ingestion, retrieval, and generation ✅ Scalable and ready for Docker + AWS ECS/RDS + CloudWatch monitoring
+1.Parse and embed medical PDFs with LlamaParse + BGE embeddings
+2. Store document vectors in ChromaDB (persistent local DB)
+3. Retrieve and rerank relevant context using Llama-Rank-v1
+4. Generate fact-grounded answers using Meta-Llama-3.1-70B-Instruct-Turbo
+5. Deploy through FastAPI, with endpoints for ingestion, retrieval, and generation
+6. Scalable and ready for Docker + AWS ECS/RDS + CloudWatch monitoring

 ⚙️ System Architecture